Ebru art appeared long time ago. Traditional ebru is a mysterious and beautiful art which nowadays is available for all levels of creative souls.

 You can buy a natural ox gall or a synthetic one by Jacquard

 Combs help us create different patterns depending on the distance between needles.
 You can create lines and nice background.
+While it’s not super easy to find an original wooden comb, you can always use a plastic alternative like this water marbling painting comb.

 It is a must-have tool to create patterns, shapes, and lines.
 Needles can have various thicknesses and forms: a 5 petals tool is great for drawing flowers.